Seysande/Seysande/README.md

-- 👋 Hi, I’m @Seysande
+Hi, I’m @Seysande
-- I'm a 4th year undergraduate student working towards a BS in Genetics and a minor in biochemistry
+4th year undergraduate student working towards a BS in Genetics and a minor in biochemistry

-- 👀 I’m interested in ...
-  Learning techniques in biocinformatics and genomics

-- 🌱 I’m currently learning ...

-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
-  You can reach me at marqueztrevor0@gmail.com

 <!---